See the video version of this blog, here:

 Note, however, that that isn’t inconsistent with the accident happening years earlier.
 (The Empire Strikes Back was filmed in early 1979).
 It does suggest that the damage was permanent enough to cause a noticeable difference between his appearance in the first and second movies.

-I believe the accident happened in December 1976.
+I believe the accident happened in December 1976 or January 1977.
 That makes it extremely unlikely, therefore, that Mr. Hamill was still woozy on painkillers while making The Star Wars Holiday Special, which was broadcast in November 1978 and must have been filmed a few months before that.
 To the extent we can put any rumors to rest here, it seems we can dismiss that one.

 Was he driving a Corvette?

 I was unable to get any reliable information on what kind of car Mr. Hamill crashed in 1976.
+[Note: in the Update below, written after this article originally went live, I link a video in which Mr. Hamill identifies the car he was driving as a BMW).
 I think the part of the legend specifying that it was a Corvette stems from conflation.
 The next movie Mark Hamill made after Star Wars was a comedy called Corvette Summer, which featured (naturally) a Corvette sports car as a major plot point.
 I think people have put these things together.
-I have no idea what kind of car he was driving.
+As per the update, it seems he was driving a BMW.

 How bad was the accident?

-This is the real question and the only answer I can give is, “I’m not sure.”
+Even if the cartilage-reconstruction story is true, it doesn’t really mean the damage to Mr. Hamill’s face was particularly catastrophic.
 Having doctors reconstruct your nose with cartilage from your ear–obviously that sounds really bad.
 But it might not be as bad as it sounds.
 Think about it, your ears aren’t really that big.
 A doctor can’t slice a very big chunk out of your ear without making it look like you’re missing part of it, right?
 How come Mark Hamill’s ears aren’t all screwed up?
 That suggests that if it is true, whatever they took from his ear must have been pretty small.

 Personally I don’t notice any appreciable difference between his appearance in Star Wars (filmed prior to December 1976) and The Empire Strikes Back (filmed in 1979).
 Look at this photo from the original film, taken when Mr. Hamill was about 25.
 Then look at this one, taken about three years later from the second movie.
 If there’s a huge difference there, other than normal aging, I must be blind because I can’t see it.

-Reading between the lines of Mr. Hamill’s interviews on the subject, it sounds like the crash was serious and the damage certainly noticeable and traumatic the time, but given how he looked in 1979 compared to pre-1977, I would tend to believe that it wasn’t the disfiguring catastrophe that the rumors suggest.
+Reading between the lines of Mr. Hamill’s interviews on the subject, it sounds like the crash was serious and the damage certainly noticeable and traumatic the time, but given how he looked in 1979 compared to pre-1977, I would tend to believe that it wasn’t anything close to the disfiguring catastrophe that the rumors suggest.
+Simply put, the accident did not change Mr. Hamill’s appearance much more than it would have normally changed for any man in his late 20s.

 Why is this such a big deal?